Kek Lok Si Temple

 Dhammikarama Burmese Buddhist Temple

-Walk into the temple to see lines of Buddha statues along with the one main golden statue.
-It is not allowed to wear shoes inside the temple.
+If you walk into the temple, you will see a line of Buddha statues along with a large golden statue.
+Be mindful that is not allowed to wear shoes inside the temple.

 Opening hours: 5am – 6pm